 Personalized, Competency-Based Learning for All Kids

 Graduation isn’t the end of learning, and a foundation of personalized competency-based learning prepares today’s students to become lifelong learners.
-From Vision to Reality: Personalized, Competency-Based Learning for All Kids is designed to help school districts take steps toward personalized, competency-based learning, and equip leaders with support to do this critical work.
+From Vision to Reality: Personalized, Competency-Based Learning for All Kids© is designed to help school districts take steps toward personalized, competency-based learning.

 World class knowledge and world class skills – that’s the power of personalized learning.

 The ownership that educators and district leaders are showing in pursuing personalized learning through the state-led professional development is the same initiative and excitement they hope to kindle in their students.

 “With personalized learning, learning isn’t something that’s being done to them, but a process they’re involved in,” said Robert Maddox, superintendent of Edgefield County School District.
 Maddox is so passionate about moving forward with the work that he brought his entire district team to the convenings.
 “With standardized learning, all students are doing the same thing at the same pace.
 But we have students who are very diverse and different, and our communities need a diversity of talent.”